jecolon/ziglyph/README.md

     const z = 'z';
     // No lazy init, no 'try' here.
-    // The Ziglyph.isLetter method does this internally to dtect a letter. expect(lower.isLowercaseLetter(z) or
+    // The Ziglyph.isLetter method does this internally to detect a letter. expect(lower.isLowercaseLetter(z) or
         mod_letter.isModifierLetter(z) or
         other_letter.isOtherLetter(z) or